Rich Little: Las Vegas career

 Little sold his house in Los Angeles and relocated to Las Vegas in 1990, and bought a home in 1992, when he signed an exclusive, long-term contract with the Sahara, staging a revamped version of The Kopykats with other impersonators.
 He later moved to Paris Las Vegas, where he starred in The Presidents, a play on nine Presidents of the United States from Kennedy to George W. Bush, starting in 2002.
 In 2004, he moved to the Suncoast.

-In the early 2010s, he performed a one-man show, Jimmy Stewart and Friends, based on the life of Jimmy Stewart, at the Westgate hotel, and on tour.
-After the death of his friend Jimmy Stewart in the late 1990s, Rich recorded the crosswalk messages for intersections in Stewart's hometown of Indiana, Pennsylvania, using his imitation of the star's voice.
+In the early 2010s, he performed a one-man show, Jimmy Stewart and Friends, based on the life of the actor, at the Westgate hotel, and on tour.
+After the death of Stewart in the late 1990s, Rich recorded the crosswalk messages for intersections in Stewart's hometown of Indiana, Pennsylvania, using his imitation of the star's voice.

-Since 2015, Little has been a regular performer at the Laugh Factory in the Tropicana hotel in Las Vegas.
-His one-hour show, Rich Little Live!, is a career retrospective including video highlights from his TV career, and is performed five nights a week.
-Throughout the show, he displays many of the charcoal sketches he has drawn of the celebrities he has impersonated.
+From 2015 until 2024, Little was a regular performer at the Laugh Factory in the Tropicana hotel in Las Vegas.
+His one-hour show, Rich Little Live!, was a career retrospective including video highlights from his TV career, and was performed five nights a week.
+Throughout the show, he displayed many of the charcoal sketches he has drawn of the celebrities he has impersonated.
+The Tropicana closed in April 2024 and was subsequently demolished to make way for a new stadium for the Athletics baseball team for when it moves to Las Vegas from Oakland in 2028.
+Little said he intended to move to the relocated Laugh Factory once a new site on the Las Vegas Strip was found for the club.

+Since September 2025, Little has been in residency at the Tuscany Suites and Casino's Copa Room, performing his one-hour show three nights a week.